 What level is the course and do I need any particular skills?

-This is a course for complete beginners although those who have some previous knowledge of Latin may wish to join for revision purposes.
+This course is designed for students who have completed Latin 1 module 3 at City Lit or have been learning Latin for around six months to one year.
 As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?

 The course consists of translation, grammar instructions and grammar exercises with a high level of student interaction (individual, pair and group work).
 Students are expected to do the homework regularly and participate in oral classroom activities.
 Homework will require approx. 1-2 hours per week.

 Are there any other costs?
 Is there anything I need to bring?

 Bring writing material.